strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 You are now ready to continue to the next section.

-### Install and Configure Git versioning on your server
+### Install and configure Git versioning on your server

 A convenient way to maintain your Strapi application and update it during and after initial development is to use [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 In order to use Git, you will need to have it installed on your Droplet.
 Droplets should have Git installed by default, so you will first check if it is installed and if it is not installed, you will need to install it.